You’ve invested in a beautiful logo.

 You have great business cards and stationery.

-Your brand is ready, right?
+Your brand identity is ready, right?

 There are still a lot of places where even the best branding plans can go awry.
 As we wrote previously,